 How long will your request take?

 Requests for interconnection are handled on a first-come, first-served basis.
-Each interconnection request is reviewed for technical compatibility to ensure the proposed generator is able to be connected and to assess the impact of the proposed generator on BC Hydro's systems and facilities.
+Each interconnection request is reviewed for technical compatibility to ensure the proposed generator is able to be connected and to assess the impact of the proposed generator on our systems and facilities.

 Connection process overview

 Here's a brief overview of the transmission generator interconnection process.
 Specific details on the steps are available in the Open Access Transmission Tariff (OATT) [PDF, 60.5 MB] (Attachment M-1, SGIP.)

 To initiate a transmission generator Interconnection Request (IR), a customer must submit a $15,000 application deposit (plus applicable taxes) and two completed versions of the Transmission Generator Interconnection Request Form [MS Excel, 102 KB].

 The two versions of the form that you'll need:

 - A PDF (signed and stamped by the project's engineer of record)

 - An MS Excel version of the same file.

 Note: Applications can be submitted by email.
 All cheques must be mailed to the Transmission Generator Interconnections team.
 You can find the address at the bottom of this page.